ruggeri/tech-notes/ai/neural-nets.md

     * Given features perceptrons are limited.
 Can only linearly separate.
 Given two inputs `X` and `Y`, can't learn `X=Y` (since that's not linearly separable).
-    * He shows moreover that you can't discriminate between two patterns with the same number of on pixels.
-If you need to detect translations and allow wrap-around.
+    * Also, you can't discriminate two bitmaps with same number of on pixels if you allow translation with wrap-around.
-    * In paricular, the idea is that perceptrons can't really learn paterns, which is the whole point of ML.
-    * Hinton's conclusion: NN will only be powerful if we can learn the feature detection.
     * Thus we need multiple layers, and they have to have non-linearities in activation, else the system is still linear.

+## Week 3: Backprop

+* Starts with linear neuron, which is a perceptron but with a linear response.
+He uses this so that he can talk about the gradient.
+    * For a single neuron, we can solve this analytically, but we want to be able to generalize to non-linear models.
 * Describes gradient descent.
+    * Because you are trying to minimize an error, you may never get it to zero, but you can move closer and closer to the best error.
+    * Note that if two inputs are highly correlated, it may be hard to tease them apart.
+In particular, your update rule is perfect if the mixed partial is zero.
     * Interesting note about SGD.
 Basically, you're moving straight toward perfect classification of an example.
 So effectively you are zig-zagging toward the answer.
-    * He covers logistic regression.
+    * He covers logistic error.
 * Backpropagation
     * People first tried to perturb weights and see if they improved performance.
 But that meant running forward passes on all your